dgagnon74/geolocalization/README.md

 be automatically tested.

 Then deploying in production is done the same way.
 Automatically if your are supporting Continuous Delivery.
+### Explain how the API Key System could be used for rate limiting and monetization in the future
+Typically a customer goes on our website to request an api_key and buy a SLA for a given price.

+The SLA defines how the service will be provided (e.g.: nb requests per minutes/hours/total, etc., priority processing, etc.)

+Then an API GATEWAY will have for mission to apply access control (instead of the micro-service).
+So the GATEWAY will get the SLA information using the api key and will grant access accordingly to the SLA.
+Of course it also record usage too.

 ## When to stop the assigment
 There still more work to make it better!
 But enough - I believe - in order for your